stove-labs/arbitrage-bot/packages/plugins/arbitrage-bot-profit-finder-lite/README.md

 | base token  | Δa1  | Δa2  |
 | quote token | x    | x    |

 ```math
 \Delta a_1 = getAmountInGivenOut(x) = \frac{x*1000*a_1}{b_1*1000-x*f_1}
 ```

-and

 ```math
 \Delta a_2 = getAmountOutGivenIn(x) = \frac{x*f_2*a_2}{b_2*1000+x*f_2}
 ```

-Finally our profit function is
+Finally our profit function is:

 ```math
 f(x)=\Delta a_2 - \Delta a_1 = \frac{x*f_2*a_2}{b_2*1000+x*f_2} - \frac{x*1000*a_1}{b_1*1000-x*f_1}
 ```
-And we want to find the biggest amount of x, where x < b1 and x < b2 (can't trade more quote token than there is in the pool).
+And we want to find the biggest amount of x, where x < b1 and x < b2 (can't trade more quote tokens than there is in the pool).

 We set the first derivative of this function to zero.
 Solving that yields us x1 and x2.
 ```math